xcube-dev/xcengine/docs/notebook.md

 values you assign to them will be used as the default values for these parameters when xcengine generates the Application Package.

+This tagging convention is similar to the one used by [papermill](https://papermill.readthedocs.io/).

 ## Configuring xcengine

 As well as parameters, the parameters cell can contain an **xcengine